 Greetings in the Name of our Lord and Savior Jesus Christ!
 Thank you for considering Brewer Christian College and Graduate School to assist you in accomplishing your educational goals.
-Whether your plan of study is through intensive seminar, or group study through our e-college, Brewer Christian College and Graduate School can help you succeed in your educational needs.
+Whether your plan of study is through intensive seminar at our campus in Jacksonville, Florida, or group study through our e-college, Brewer Christian College and Graduate School can help you succeed in your educational needs.